section-engineering-education/engineering-education/content/articles/a-step-by-step-guide-on-how-to-use-typescript-with-nodejs/index.md

 ### Using Typescript with packages
 The climax of using Typescript and Node.js is the ability to utilize the open-source NPM packages and frameworks.
 Let's demonstrated how we can use Typescript to start interacting with NPM libraries.

 This example will set up Typescript With Express.js.
-One thing that you should grab is [Express.js](https://www.npmjs.com/package/express) from the NPM registry.
+You should install [Express.js](https://www.npmjs.com/package/express) from the NPM registry.
 So run `npm install express`.

 **Note:** Always make sure you have [Node.js types checking package](https://www.npmjs.com/package/@types/node) installed whenever writing Typescript using Node.js.